kunle123-ui/kunle/Programs-&-Tools.md

 ### launcher

-The launcher application simplifies the distribution of multiple eosd nodes across a LAN or a wider network.
-It can be configured via CLI to compose per-node configuration files, distribute these files securely amongst the peer hosts and then start up the multiple instances of eosd.
+The launcher application simplifies the distribution of multiple nodeos nodes across a LAN or a wider network.
+It can be configured via CLI to compose per-node configuration files, distribute these files securely amongst the peer hosts and then start up the multiple instances of nodeos.

 ### snapshot